Fragtality/Fenix2GSX/README.md

 **Operator Selection**

 Enable or Disable the automatic Operator Selection.
 You can also define Preferences to control which Operator is picked by Fenix2GSX!
 If no preferred Operator is found, it will use the 'GSX Choice' in the Menu.<br/>
+The Preferred Operator List Operator List works only on the *Name* of the Operator as seen in the *GSX Menu*!<br/>
-The Strings you add to the Preferred Operator List will be used in a (case insensitive) Substring-Search - so does Name listed in the Menu contains that Text.
+The Strings you add to the Preferred Operator List will be used in a (case insensitive) Substring-Search - so does *Name* listed in the *Menu* contains that Text.
 The List is evaluated from Top to Bottom - so the higher of two available Operator is choosen.

 <br/>

 **Company Hubs**

-Manage a List of ICAO Codes which define "Company Hubs" for this Aircraft Profile.
+Manage a List of *Airport* ICAO Codes which define "Company Hubs" for this Aircraft Profile.
 1 to 4 Letters per Code.<br/>
 The Codes are matched in the Order of the List, from Top to Bottom.
-For each Code, the Departure ICAO is matched if it starts (!) with the Code - so you can define whole Regions.
+For each Code, the Departure ICAO is matched if it starts (!) with the Code - so you can define whole Regions.<br/>
+If your current Departure Airport is matched, Departure Services with the "Only on Hub" Constraint will be called.

 <br/>